University campus near Rapid City, South Dakota

 Notable Cyber Incidents in the Rapid City Area

-Cyber threats are not abstract risks for Rapid City — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Rapid City:
+Cyber threats aren't abstract risks for Rapid City, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Rapid City:

 Cybersecurity Job Market in the Rapid City